 N1: There is regional lymph node metastasis.

-Distant metastasis.
-The “M” in the TNM system indicates whether the cancer has spread from the eyelid to other parts of the body.
+The “M” in the TNM system indicates whether the cancer has spread from the eyelid to other parts of the body, called distant metastasis.

 MX: Distant metastasis cannot be evaluated.